-The whole range has been designed to fit together, so holes on the tile beads are spaced to match the spacing on the Quadra Tile beads and bar beads.
+The whole range has been designed to fit together.
+So holes on the tile beads are spaced to match the spacing on the Quadra Tile beads and bar beads.
 From a design perspective this is brilliant as it means you can mix and match different shapes of beads, but not end up with uneven edges or finding that the beads will not lie well together.
 Everything fits together seamlessly and this opens up very exciting design possibilities.

 How do you design with Quadra Tile Beads?

 For me, the prospect of working with four holes was very exciting – it offers many different possibilities for linking and creating layers.
-I am still exploring all these different ideas, so if you keep checking back I will update the pattern links as I find more and more ways of working with Quadra Tile beads.
+I am still exploring all these different ideas.
+So, if you keep checking back I will update the pattern links as I find more and more ways of working with Quadra Tile beads.

-I then turned the Quadra Tile round to that these two circles of beads were furthest away from me, and repeated the process with the two free holes.
+I then turned the Quadra Tile round so that these two circles of beads were furthest away from me, and repeated the process with the two free holes.
 By using two distinct colourways for the centres and the petals, I had a reversible pendant that could be worn with two outfits.
 I just needed to add a seed bead bail on the thread you can see in the photos.

 If you look closely at the photos, you can see that the narrow depth of the Quadra Tile beads means they are barely visible when they are used like this to link other beads.
 Given the lovely colour range and the interesting texture on the surface, this seemed a shame to me.
-So I have also been experimenting with ideas that use the Quadra Tile beads more for embellishment, so their whole front area is visible.
+So I have also been experimenting with ideas that use the Quadra Tile beads more for embellishment.
+Then, their whole front area is visible.

 Tips for Working with Quadra Tile Beads

-Personally I dislike throwing away beads, but unless you are deliberately trying to create a ‘wonky’ design, you will certainly want to check your Quadra Tiles and I’m afraid the only solution is to throw out any that are not well shaped!
+Personally I dislike throwing away beads.
+However, unless you are deliberately trying to create a ‘wonky’ design, you will certainly want to check your Quadra Tiles.
+I’m afraid the only solution is to throw out any that are not well shaped!

 Patterns using Quadra Tile beads

 Back to the patterns.
 If you want to experiment with creating layers using Quadra Tile beads, then this flower necklace is a very simple place to start.
 It may look complicated, but is in fact very easy.
-You can add your favourite type of chain as well, so you can make that part as simple or fancy as you like.
+You can add your favourite type of chain as well.
+So, you can make that part as simple or fancy as you like.

 If you want to try using Quadra Tile beads for embellishment, then my QuadraTiles Tie necklace pattern is a very easy place to start.
-I took the inspiration from the idea of buttons, but you can read all about that herringbone and peyote so it’s accessible to everyone.
+I took the inspiration from the idea of buttons.
+I’ve combined this with a simple herringbone base.
+So this is a fun project for any level.

 I created the simple Quadra Tile pendant in under an hour when I needed a fast fix for a jewellery dilemma!
 This is a great pattern to start with if you want to work with some of the new shaped seed beads.